also/echo-nest-flash-api/README.markdown

 Including in your project
 =========================

-Add both `echo-nest-flash-api/src` and `echo-nest-flash-api/lib/flash-net-utils` to your classpath.
+Add both `echo-nest-flash-api/src` to your classpath.
 Your Flash, Flex, or mxmlc documentation tells you how to do this.

 Using the API
 =============

 echo-nest-flash-api implements all of the [Echo Nest track API methods][1].
-The methods provide data in a simple array format.

 Analysis
 --------